Nadawoo/etwinbar/README.md

 - thanks : The "Thanks to" block
 - description : The main block with the logo
 - alpha : The alert about the alpha version in the main block
+- technical : The informations about the server (version, commit number, server name)
 - games : The list of other games
 - legal : The links to the legal mentions